User2188/User2188/README.md

 Hello, I'm User2188! 👋

-I'm a Student, major in computer technology.
+I'm pursuing a Master of Computer Technology at the Beijing Institute of Technology.

 ## 🛠️ Skills